|Guide||♦||2 Triplogs||0 Topics|

 Flinstone Living Room

-The Living Room, in the foothills above Salt Lake City, is a popular destination for anyone who needs a short, relaxing hike.
+In the foothills above Salt Lake City, the Living Room is a popular destination for anyone who needs a short, relaxing hike.
 Erosion in the area has created piles of smooth, flat rocks that people have arranged into stone furniture built on a ledge overlooking the city.
 Couches, chairs, footrests, and even tables appropriate for The Flintstones have been stacked into the hillside.
-Although the view of the Salt Lake Valley spreading out to the south is the motivation to make the hike, The Living Room is motivation to spend time looking at the scenery in comfort.
+Although the Salt Lake Valley view spreading out to the south is the motivation to make the hike, The Living Room is the motivation to spend time looking at the scenery in comfort.

 The Living Room is a quick hike that can be done in about two hours, round-trip.
-There are multiple ways to get there, but two routes in particular are fairly obvious.
+There are multiple ways to get there, but two routes, in particular, are relatively obvious.
 The first is to go straight up a ridgeline, scrambling over rock outcrops and ledges.
 The second is an easier walk up a side gully that makes its way through a scrub oak forest until it switches back to the overlook.
 The hike is appropriate for people of all ages, plus it's a great hike for dogs, even though the leash law is in effect here.

 Because of its popularity, you'll be lucky to find any rock furniture to sit on.
-The Living Room is especially crowded at dusk as hikers and their dogs crowd the seats to watch the sunset over the Great Salt Lake.
+The Living Room is especially crowded at dusk as hikers and their dogs crowd the seats to watch the Great Salt Lake sunset.
 But on the off chance that you have the place to yourself, make yourself at home, grab a bite to eat, enjoy a beverage, and take in the view that only a hike in Salt Lake City can provide.